tadaHrd/bfp-syntax/README.md

-# bfp-syntax README
+# Brainfuck+ Syntax

-This is the README for your extension "bfp-syntax".
-After writing up a brief description, we recommend including the following sections.
+This is a VSCode extension for Brainfuck+

 ## Features